 Instead of making her plans visible, she asked other women in her Lifeworking group to join a free coaching session with her.
 Testing her idea in a small group felt much safer than approaching strangers.

 If you are struggling to step outside your comfort zone and make your project (blog, book, photography, business idea or new career path) visible share it first with a small group of women who you know will not reject you or be judgemental.
 This will give you some honest feedback and you will be more prepared to take your project public later.

 No matter what it is you are trying to avoid doing – that’s what staying in your comfort zone ultimately is about – there’s no need to stay stuck.
 You will only find yourself even more frustrated couple of months down the line, those goals and dreams buried even deeper and the idea of stepping outside comfort zone even harder.
 The only way to get from here to there is to start.
 And the only way to start is to find the smallest possible action you can take straight away.

-Sarah came to DrivenWoman when she was feeling stuck in more than one area in her life.
-She had a great job working at a financial institution in the City, but she didn't think it was a great fit and it didn't make her feel empowered.
-She felt there was so much more inside her on all levels (career, relationships, creativity) but she was struggling to express who she really was.
-At the first Lifeworking workshop she wrote down her long term vision: to kill the librarian.
-She felt like her true spirit was trapped inside a "grey librarian's shell".
+Sarah came to DrivenWoman when she was feeling stuck in her life.
+She had a great job working at a financial institution in the City, but she didn’t think it was a great fit.
+It didn’t make her feel empowered.
+She felt she was struggling to express who she really was.
+At the Lifeworking workshop she wrote down her long term vision: to kill the librarian.
+She felt her true spirit was trapped inside a “grey librarian’s shell”.

-Just thinking about her bigger vision made her exhausted, but when asked to write down the first action points she found the smallest possible step she could take that involved no risk and would remind her of her new direction.
+Just thinking about her bigger vision made her exhausted, but when asked to write down the first action points she found the smallest possible step she could take that involved taking no risk at all.
+And it would remind her of her new direction each day.
 She was going to apply mascara every day!